Michael Beasley: Los Angeles Lakers (2018–2019)

 On July 23, 2018, Beasley signed with the Los Angeles Lakers.
 He missed much of the first half of the season to be with his sick mother.

 On February 7, 2019, Beasley and Ivica Zubac were traded to the Los Angeles Clippers in exchange for Mike Muscala.
 He was waived by the Clippers two days later.

 Guangdong Southern Tigers (2019)

 On February 20, 2019, Beasley signed with the Guangdong Southern Tigers.

 On July 9, 2020, the Brooklyn Nets announced that they had signed Beasley as substitute player for the remainder of the 2019–20 season.
 However, his contract was voided when he tested positive for COVID-19.

 Cangrejeros de Santurce (2021)

 Beasley joined the Portland Trail Blazers for the 2021 NBA Summer League.
 On October 5, he signed with Cangrejeros de Santurce of the Baloncesto Superior Nacional.

 Shanghai Sharks (2022)

 In October 2022, Beasley had a four-game stint with the Shanghai Sharks in China.

+TNC 1v1 vs Lance Stephenson (2025)

+On June 6, 2025, Beasley went head-to-head against former NBA player, Lance Stephenson at the TNC 02 event held at Miami, Florida.
+Beasley beat Lance, 31-21 for $100,000.